 Steps to Take

-- Complete a 2020-2021 housing application.
-All students who want to return to on-campus apartment or residence halls must complete a housing application.
+- Complete the appropriate academic year's housing application.
+All students who want to return to the residence halls must complete a housing application.

 - Form your housing group.
 All housing selections are made as a group.
 If you are looking for a Single, you must create a group of "1".